 Growing Interest among Pakistani Investors

-Interest in E2 visa is growing.
+Interest in the E2 visa is growing.
 Pakistan is #3 in Asia for investor visa applications and has a 28% growth rate.
 More and more entrepreneurs are looking at the U.S. as their next big opportunity.

 Common E2 Visa Challenges for Pakistani Applicants